waffle-gl/waffle/README.txt

 3.3 Windows - native builds
 ---------------------------
-Once can manage the build/install/package process via Visual Studio's GUI or via the command line.
+One can manage the build/install/package process via Visual Studio's GUI or via the command line.

 When using the GUI open .\build\msvc*\waffle-VERSION.sln, where * can be